cicco94/BetVictorWebSocket-challenge/README.md

 # Spring Boot WebSocket + Spring Data MongoDB + Swagger Challenge

+## Introduction
+This project solve a challenge mainly with the following technologies:
+- Java Spring Boot WebSocket
+- Java Spring Data MongoDB
+Take a look at the test of the challenge here: `doc/VCCP Team Interview Task.pdf`

 ## What you will run
-An integrationTest project which will uses this server for show logs like
+A webSocket + an integrationTest project which will uses this server for show logs like

 ![](https://github.com/cicco94/betVictorWebSocket-challenge/blob/master/doc/example.PNG)

-trough a Java Spring WebSocket

 ## Architecture diagram
 ![](https://github.com/cicco94/betVictorWebSocket-challenge/blob/master/BetVictorArchitecture.png)